Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Scalable Parameter Inference

 \subsection{Analytical/Numerical Hybrid Parameter Update in SVI}

-With the proposed Delta posterior approximation for $\boldsymbol{\lambda}$, now we can implement SVI for our tensorized neural network training with an analytical/numerical hybrid parameter update rule.
-Specifically, in every iteration of SVI, we use a half step of gradient-based update for the tensor factors in $\boldsymbol{\Phi}$ and a half step of closed-form update for the the rank-control hyper parameters $\overline{\boldsymbol{\lambda}}$.
-We apply the reparametrization trick ~\cite{kingma2013auto}
+With the proposed Delta posterior approximation for $\boldsymbol{\lambda}$, now we can train our tensorized neural network training with an analytical/numerical hybrid parameter update rule in SVI.
+Specifically, in every iteration of SVI, we use a gradient-based half step to update the tensor factors in $\boldsymbol{\Phi}$ and closed-form half step to the hyper parameters $\overline{\boldsymbol{\lambda}}$.
+We apply the reparametrization trick

 to sample from the tensor factor distributions. \begin{itemize} \item {\bf Half Step 1: Gradient Update for tensor factors:} We sample the low-rank tensor factors $\boldsymbol\Phi$ and update all parameters of the tensor factor variational distributions using gradient descent on the loss $\mathcal{L}\left(q\right)$ of Eq. \eqref{eq: low-rank objective} with a learning rate $\alpha$: